appdev-lessons/vscode-terminal/content.md

 # The terminal in VSCode

 We are using the [VSCode](https://code.visualstudio.com/) integrated code editor in this course.
-Whenever you boot up a fresh Codespace, this is the application that you are interacting with to explore your files, Git version control (commit, push, etc.), edit your code, and view your live app preview.
+Whenever you boot up a fresh codespace, this is the application that you are interacting with to explore your files, Git version control (commit, push, etc.), edit your code, and view your live app preview.

 Let's discuss the all important **terminal** integrated into VSCode.

 ## Codespace (VSCode) layout

-Whenever you boot up a fresh Codespace, [Visual Studio Code](https://code.visualstudio.com/) (a.k.a.
+Whenever you boot up a fresh codespace, [Visual Studio Code](https://code.visualstudio.com/) (a.k.a.
 VSCode) is the application that you are interacting with.

 The basic components of the VSCode window are the three **panes**: